This is a new bug that annoys Windows 10 users.

 Finally, if Windows still displays the message “No Internet, Secured” and the computer still has access to the network, you can try this last resort.

-Windows 10 comes with a number of tools to help you with some basic troubleshooting, and they will automatically check and perform (or suggest) fixing the problem.
+Windows 10 comes with several tools to help you with some basic troubleshooting, and they will automatically check and perform (or suggest) fixing the problem.
 To launch the Troubleshooter, go to Settings> Network & internet> Network troubleshooter.
-Follow the steps to fix the problem.
+Follow the steps to correct the problem.

-Hope the article will be useful for you.
+I hope the article will be useful to you.